2021 NFL futures: Offensive Rookie of the Year odds, preview and best bets: Wilson, Williams have value

 We’ve got plenty of big names, so let’s start by breaking down the odds:

-Lawrence is the clear favorite here, but even he is 3/1.
-It’s not surprising to see the five first-round quarterbacks toward the top, but it is surprising to see a tight end with such low odds.
-Then again, Pitts is a true enigma.
+Trevor Lawrence is the clear favorite here, but even he is above 3/1.
+It’s not surprising to see the 5 first-round quarterbacks toward the top, but it is surprising to see a tight end with such low odds.
+Then again, Kyle Pitts is a true enigma.

-Chase, the fifth overall pick, is one of the only receivers at less than 18/1.
-Only two wideouts have won the award since 2003: Percy Harvin in 2009 and Odell Beckham Jr in 2014.
-Let’s not waste any more time, let’s get to the fun part.
-A couple of Offensive Rookie of the Year best bets.
+J’Marr Chase, the fifth overall pick, has the best odds of any receiver at 20/1.
+Only 2 wideouts have won the award since 2003: Percy Harvin in 2009 and Odell Beckham Jr. in 2014.
+Let’s not waste any more time, let’s get to the fun part: a couple of Offensive Rookie of the Year best bets.

-There’s just too much that can go wrong for me to take Jaguars QB Lawrence at only +300.
-If we were talking +500, that would be a different story.
+There’s just too much that can go wrong for me to take Lawrence at only +350ish.
+If we were talking +550, that would be a different story.
 But he’s an unproven rookie playing on a team with middling weapons and a middling offensive line.
-His coach, Urban Meyer, has never even been an NFL coach before.
+His head coach, Urban Meyer, has never even been an NFL coach before.

-Of the rookie quarterbacks, I think Zach Wilson of the Jets has the most value at 9/1.
-He’s the only passer other than Lawrence guaranteed to be a Day 1 starter, yet he has higher odds than Lance or Fields.
-Unlike those guys, Wilson will be getting all the first-team reps in training camp.
+Of the rookie quarterbacks, I think Zach Wilson of the Jets has the most value at 8/1.
+He’s the only passer other than Lawrence and Jones guaranteed to be a Day 1 starter, yet he has higher odds than Lance or Fields.
+Unlike every single other rookie quarterback, Wilson has been getting all the first-team reps in training camp.

 The team upgraded the offensive line by adding Alijah Vera-Tucker in the first round and signing Morgan Moses, and it’s now a really solid unit.
 Corey Davis is a nice addition to the receiving corps.
 The Jets play in one of the biggest media markets in the world, and it’s easy to see a Rookie of the Year campaign starting to get a buzz if they just have any semblance of success.